rohgoyal/getting-started/README.md

 Welcome to API Connect!
 Let's get started.

+# Where would you like to begin?

+[Create]
+## Getting started creating an API in Node.js

+[Manage]
+## Getting started managing a REST Service -OR- Getting started managing a SOAP Service

+[Discover]
+## Getting started discovering APIs

 ### Index: /bluemix
 - [0-prereqs: Launch API Connect Essentials on Bluemix](bluemix/0-prereq/README.md)
 - [1a: Import an OpenAPI2.0 spec and proxy an existing REST service](bluemix/1a/README.md)